objectbox/objectbox-python/README.md

 import objectbox
 # from mypackage.model import Person

-# Configure ObjectBox: should be done only once in the whole program and the "ob" variable should be kept around
+# Configure ObjectBox: should be done only once in the whole program and the "store" variable should be kept around
 model = objectbox.Model()
 model.entity(Person, last_property_id=objectbox.model.IdUid(10, 1010))
 model.last_entity_id = objectbox.model.IdUid(1, 1)
-store = objectbox.Store(model=model, directory="db")
+store = objectbox.Store(model=model)

 # Open the box of "Person" entity.
 This can be called many times but you can also pass the variable around
-box = objectbox.Box(ob, Person)
+box = store.box(Person)

 person = Person()
 person.name = "Joe Green"